You’re viewing this site from

 Open Enrollment starts on November 1st

 Open Enrollment is the period of time when you can buy health insurance for the upcoming year.
-It starts on November 1st and ends on January 15th.
 You can buy a plan either directly through a health insurance carrier, like Friday Health Plans, or through the health insurance exchange.

 Find your state’s health insurance exchange here and be sure to check when end date and coverage start dates are.